 My Virtual Cemetery KINFOLK has memorials of my extended family.
 This family connection is based on DNA that currently ties descendants of John, George and Major Slaton/Slatton to a common progenitor.
 We also have a Virtual Cemetery for the crew of the B-17 Sharon Belle, on which my uncle Charles died in WWII.

-We have had separate private MyFamily websites to serve the descendants and researchers, but Ancestry has lost a lot of goodwill by pulling the plug on all of these sites for everyone in Sept 2014.
-However, We post all data-type research at RootsWeb WorldConnect databases and use Find A Grave heavily, with the caveats mentioned above and below.
+We have separate private MyFamily websites to serve the descendants and researchers on SPOKT.com.
+We post all data-type research at RootsWeb WorldConnect databases and use Find A Grave heavily, with the caveats mentioned above and below.
 We cannot connect all of the graves because key ancestors can be conjectured or identified but their burial sites are not known.
 Please do not confuse LINKS and other family material posted on Find A Grave as PROOF of actual research.

-Simply transcribing records from books in order to create thousands of memorials does not constitute a contribution to anything unless the typists are willing to allow genealogical researchers to manage these memorials.
+Simply transcribing records from cemetery books, death certificates and stones in order to create thousands of memorials does not constitute a contribution to anything unless the typists are willing to allow genealogical researchers to manage these memorials.
+All of these sources are secondary and notoriously inaccurate.
 There are no prizes for dying with hundreds of thousands of memorials to your "credit," if descendants and researchers cannot correct the MANY errors made in survey books and provide additional helpful notes.
 Anyone can OCR a survey book, but knowing who these people were and why they are where they are (and whether they really ARE there) is the ONLY function F A G can provide for future users, not "grave registration," which is a faulty concept.
 Those of us who go into the graveyards know this.